M47O/quickdream/README.md

      - DB_STRING = `your MongoDB connection string` [(Instructions on how to find this)](https://www.mongodb.com/resources/products/fundamentals/mongodb-connection-string)
      - OPENAI_API_KEY = `your openai api key` [(Can be found here)](https://platform.openai.com/settings/organization/api-keys)
      - JWT_SECRET = `this can be any value you want` [(Quick primer on JWT secret generation)](https://stackoverflow.com/questions/31309759/what-is-secret-key-for-jwt-based-authentication-and-how-to-generate-it)
+   5. `cd` into the backend directory and execute `npm run start` to run the server
+   6. `cd` into the frontend directory and execute `npm run dev` to run Vite's development server, accessible at `localhost:5173` in the browser

 ## How It's Made: